tormi/WunderWay/delivering-projects/wundertools-guide.md

 ### Drupal buildscript
 We are using drush make based buildscript ([drupal/build.sh](https://github.com/wunderkraut/build.sh)).
 This script is included in the repository, but will be updated with the self update mechanism.

+### Project documentation
+`docs/` folder contains good defaults for project documentation in MDWiki format.

+### Testing framework
+`test/` folder contains default Behat testing setup for most common drupal related tasks that can be easily extened for more project specific test suite.

 ### Ansible
 Ansible folder holds the actual virtual machine definitions and provisioning scripts.
 Our default environment is WunderMachina, but per project it is possible to use entirely different virtual environment approach.

 ## Getting started
-To start new project using AnsibleRef just clone the repository from Github, make some basic project specific configurations and push to project repository.
-For example you can start by creating project repository, add ansibleref as second remote, pull from ansibleref and push to project default repository:
+To start new project using WunderTools just clone the repository from Github, make some basic project specific configurations and push to project repository.
+For example you can start by creating project repository, add WunderTools as second remote, pull from ansibleref and push to project default repository:

 ```
-$ git clone git@beanstalkorsomething/projectname.git
+$ git clone git@github.com:wunderkraut/projectname.git
-$ git remote add ansibleref git@github.com:wunderkraut/Ansibleref.git
+$ git remote add wundertools git@github.com:wunderkraut/WunderTools.git
-$ git pull ansibleref master
+$ git pull wundertools master
 … edit configs etc…
-$ git commit -m ‘Adding ansibleref’
+$ git commit -m ‘Adding WunderTools’
 $ git push origin master
 ```